infracost/docs/docs/infracost_cloud/key_concepts.md

 Infracost API keys are associated with organizations and can be retrieved from the Org Settings page.
 If you revoke an API key and generate a new one in its place, you must update all CI/CD integrations and CLI installations that used the old API key.

-### Multi-user support
+### Team management

-Coming soon!
-You'll be able to invite other users to your organization and also change the organization owner.
+From the Members page, you can invite your team members to join your organization.
+Currently only one role is supported:
+- Org Admin: they can do everything in the organization except delete the organization.

+From the Members page, you can also change the Org Owner to another member.
+We treat the Org Owner as the main billing contact for the organization.

 ## Projects